P.o. Box 1443 - 516 1st Avenue

 Search Vancouver Island Homes

 Welcome to Pinewood Estates.
-A wonderful complex located directly across the street from a liquor store, grocery store, credit union, pub, restaurant and 24hr gym.
-The garden is waiting for your green thumb to once again blossom.
-Feel at peace in your back yard.
-Invite friends and enjoy a meal in your spacious dining area or visit a local fine dining establishment nearby.
-Stay in on colder evenings and read a...
+A wonderful, well run complex located directly across the street from a 24hr gym, a liquor store, grocery store, credit union, pub, and restaurant.
+Talk about convenience!
+Still, it's quiet and peaceful in your backyard!
+Your garden awaits your green thumb to stay in blossom.
+Invite friends and enjoy a meal in your spacious dining area or host a romantic soiree for two under your ...

 Live amongst the giant trees in this lovely family oriented park.
 While you're allowed pets; with park approval, you're not allowed to rent your unit.
 Perhaps for the best.
 The owners who occupy their homes in this park take care.
 There is room to play and room to plant outside your door.
 The water is sensational and neighbours watch out for each other here.
 The speed bumps keep traffic slow so kids can play....

 In town 3 bedroom 2 bath rancher with single car garage on quiet, easy care low fee bare land strata lot.
 Spacious rooms and over 1600 sqft of space.
 Very little upkeep and maintenance needed.
 Strata is common driveway.
 Close walk to town, parks, bus routes, recreation and shopping.